-When news of a self-driving car accident killed a woman hit the headlines, the whole world almost came to a standstill.
-People could not understand how a driverless vehicle filled the most advanced sensors could fail to hit the brakes, resulting in the death of a woman.
+When news of a self-driving car accident that killed a woman hit the headlines, the whole world almost came to a standstill.
+People could not understand how a driverless vehicle filled with the most advanced sensors could fail to hit the brakes, resulting in the death of a woman.
 The automobile driven by a computer was traveling at 38 miles per hour at the time of the accident.

-As Los Angeles car accident attorneys may argue, the self-driving vehicle could be at fault, but only if the pedestrian crosses the road in the right places.
-A jaywalking pedestrian is likely to be at-fault even when a driverless car caused the accident.
+As the experienced Los Angeles car accident attorneys at El Dabe Ritter Trial Lawyers may argue, the self-driving vehicle could be at fault, but only if the pedestrian crosses the road in the right places.
+A jaywalking pedestrian is likely to be at fault even when a driverless car caused the accident.